What is Grace?

 And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.
 Rom 12:2

-The Greek word for “transformation” is “metamorphoo” where we get the word metamorphosis, a miraculous process in nature that is also a picture of our sanctification and transformation into His original vision for us.
+The Greek word for “transformation” is “metamorphoo” which is where we get the word metamorphosis, a miraculous process in nature that is also a picture of our sanctification and transformation into His original vision for us.

 Now this is eternal life, that they may know You, the only true God, and Jesus Christ, whom You have sent.
 John 17:3